a-lundsgaard/chat-app-web/README.md

 2. Login
 3. Create a chat by searching for a username and adding them to a chat
 4. Click start conversation
 5. Now open a new incognito window and repeat the steps above with a different user.
-It is important that is incognito so a new cookie is created for the other user.
+Incognito is necessary as a new cookie is then created for the other user.

 Now you can chat between the two users with realtime updates!